-Inspire the next generation of female footballers to believe in themselves?
-To do what they love?
-To fight for equality in sport?
-To be themselves?
-To dream further?
+Inspire the next generation of female footballers to believe in themselves.
+To do what they love.
+To fight for equality in sport.
+To be themselves.
+To dream further.

-In the run up to the 2019 Women’s World Cup we were given access to Lineth Beerensteyn (Netherlands), Giulia Gwinn (Germany), Amelies Majri (France) and Caroline Graham (Norway) at their respective team training camps.
+In the run-up to the 2019 Women’s World Cup we were given access to Lineth Beerensteyn (Netherlands), Giulia Gwinn (Germany), Amelies Majri (France) and Caroline Graham (Norway) at their respective team training camps.

-As athletes they know the power of dreams, and the path to becoming International footballers wasn’t always easy, so doing something that makes you happy is the best place to start.
+As athletes, they know the power of dreams, and the path to becoming international footballers wasn’t always easy, so doing something that makes you happy is the best place to start.

-The role of mentor and role model for the next generation isn’t taken lightly, on and off the pitch.
+The role of mentor and role model for the next generation isn’t taken lightly, on or off the pitch.
 Caroline is prouder of her campaigning and achieving parity with the Norwegian men’s national team in terms of remuneration than she is of any of her footballing accolades, of which there are many.

 Amel tells of her formative years, growing up on the streets of Paris playing street football against the boys, having to tackle harder and fight harder to earn their respect simply because she was a girl.
-She became known as the “Ankle Breaker” and “Fire Starter” and you can still see the unpredictable street football roots in her game.
+She became known as the 'Ankle Breaker' and 'Fire Starter' and you can still see the unpredictable street football roots in her game.

-Each of them openly articulate the hurdles and adversity that has come to define them and give them the drive to succeed at the highest level.
+Each of them openly articulated the hurdles and adversity that has come to define them and give them the drive to succeed at the highest level.
 We delved into their training regimes at the gym, on the bike and in the yoga studio, what they do to relax and their wishes for the future of women’s football.